 Then in 2010 I had a phone call from a member of the public saying she had an old tape and could I convert it to digital?
 I asked for details and it turned out to be Valeryan and the tape was one of my productions.

 Small world.
-Since then I’ve arranged, produced and played on four albums with Val (as at October 2014 – a fifth and sixth are on their way) plus a single and a video.
+Val had been an Opportunity Knocks winner in the 60s and joined a band called The Settlers, who had a hit with Lightening Tree.
+Val had already had major success with her English language version of Plaisir d’Amour so was I surprised!
+Then continue Since then I’ve arranged, produced and played on four albums with Val (as at October 2014 – a fifth and sixth are on their way) plus a very sexy single and 11 videos.
 More of Val

 In 1969 I was booker for Thunderclap Newman.
 And what a headache.
 Far from playing the live set for the psychedelic freaks in colleges and halls, old Andy Newman extended his eccentric piano solo into a whole set – like 1920s barrelhouse!
 Audiences were voting with their feet.
 I presented Andy with an ultimatum …….. change the set or leave the band.
 He chose the exit route.
 I had to re-form the band and complete the tour.
 Following this Tex Makins, Mick Eve and myself formed “Thunderclap’s Incomparables” and wrote / played a stack of material, much of which finally saw the light of day, with Pete Brown, Richard Bailey, Zoot Money, Michael Bailey, Nick Payn, Noel Norris and the late Dick Heckstall-Smith in 2005 as “Pick ‘n’ Tell” ……all of this can be heard on the Thunderclap pages click here.

 I’ve two live Thunderclap albums ready for release.
 Both recorded live they feature my guitar playing at its very exciting best.

 I’ve a completed studio EP mixed and mastered – five songs never heard before.